FelipeTrombim/FelipeTrombim/README.md

 ### Hi there !
 Eu sou o Felipe Trombim
 - 🔭 I’m curently  a  estudante
 - 🌱  Estudando Javascript
 - 📫 How to reach me:  Felipeleitexxx@gmail.com
-- 😄 Pronouns: ele/dele